weaviate-tutorials/crossword-puzzle-generator/README.md

 You supply an initial prompt.
 The code searches a vectorized collection of Wikipedia data and generates a list of people and places that are associated with the topic.
-These are the puzzle answers.
+The list is a list of potential puzzle answers.

-Once it has the list of answers, the code searches the data again to create clues.
+Once it has the list of answers, the code searches the Wikipedia collection again to create a clue for each answer.

 Finally, the code passes the list of clues and answers to a puzzle generator.
 The puzzle generator creates a crossword puzzle that uses as many of the answers